 - Indra Nooyi – head of the Purchase, New York-based PepsiCo

 - Jonathan Medved, founder and CEO of Our Crowd

 - Dave Thomas was the founder and chief executive officer (CEO) of Wendy’s.

 Bring your whole self to work

 There is no right way to be spiritual, and it can either be guided by religion or not.
 But there is no doubt bringing your spiritual self to work will benefit you and your business.
 What is spirituality in the workplace?
-It is people bringing their whole self to work, being better leaders, more successful and productive individuals with a profound impact on business success.
+It is people bringing their whole selves to work, being better leaders, more successful and productive individuals with a profound impact on business success.